envytools/envytools/docs/hw/graph/nv1/rop.rst

 =========

-If enabled by the current object, the ROP will perform color key test on all incoming pixels: if they match the current color key, they will be discarded.
+If enabled by the current object, the ROP will perform color key test on all pixels to be written to the framebuffer: if they match the current color key, they will be discarded.

 Color key conflicts with blending - if both are selected, the color key will be effectively disabled.